The Ivrea Carnival

 The Ivrea Carnival is held annually, 40 days before lent, in Ivrea near Torino/Turin in Piedmont Italy.
 Click on the hotel under the Where to Stay section a little further down the page for a map of the Ivrea region.

-Over 400 tons of oranges are used as missiles and the whole population of Ivrea, and you, are orange at the end of it.
+Over 400 tons of old oranges are used as missiles, and the whole population of Ivrea seems to be throwing them about like crazy; you, and the rest of the town, are orange at the end of it.

 Where to Stay in Ivrea